arielsalminen/Molten-Leading/readme.md

 * Uses requestAnimationFrame for the best possible performance.
 * Free to use in both commercial and non-commercial projects.
 * Doesn’t require external JavaScript libraries.
+* Supports "px", "em" and "rem" CSS units.
-* Weighs only 837 bytes minified and Gzip’ed.
+* Weighs only 1.17Kb minified and Gzip’ed.
 * Supports multiple instances.

+## Demo

+* There’s <a href="http://viljamis.com/molten-leading/">a demo here</a>, try resizing your browser window.

 ## Usage instructions